 Since completing my Breathworks training I have taught mindfulness for a wide variety of organisations from the mental health charity Mind to the international engineering consultancy Buro Happold.

 Before teaching mindfulness I worked as a television editor.
 At that time, I found myself reflecting on life.
 When I was in my late teens I had suffered with anxiety and panic attacks, I then spent a lot of time looking after a close family member who struggled with life.
 I began to find myself thinking there must be another way that we can cope with life's ups and downs.
-When I was in my early twenties I lost two close family members.
+When I was in my early twenties my Father died suddenly and my Aunt who was like a mother to me died 3 month before him.
 This loss and deep grief woke me up to the beauty and vulnerability of life and I made the decision to have a break from my career as a television editor and to re-train.
 I decided I wanted to help people to live more peaceful and happy lives no matter what their circumstances.

 The first thing I did when I left my job was go to a meditation class, I loved having the space to be and to develop more of an awareness of my mind and body.
 I also started working as a volunteer on an inpatient unit at a hospice.
 Being with people near the end of their life was a deeply moving and life changing expereince for me.